ACT® Registration – Test Dates & Cost for 2025

 The list of test centers in your state will appear.
 You can choose your preferred test center according to your test date.

-ACT registration deadlines often fall three to four weeks before a test date, and it is best to complete your registration before that.
+ACT registration deadlines often fall 3-4 weeks before a test date, and it is best to complete your registration before that.
 If you miss the deadline, you must register again by paying the late registration charge.

-For your ACT registration, you need to pay your fee online using a debit card, credit card, or any other online payment mode.
+For your ACT registration, you must pay your fee online using a debit or credit card or any other online payment method.

 No, the registration fee or any other optional fee is not refundable.
 However, if you paid for your score reports to be sent to your 5th and 6th college choices and did not take the test, you will get a refund after making a written request.